kathrinnp/DarkRayNet/README.md

 **Dark Matter Annihilation**

 We assume WIMP dark matter that is present in our Galaxy in a NFW [4] density profile relation.
-The spectra from its annihilation into standard model particles is provided by Cirelli et al. [5] in their tool PPPC4DMID.
+The spectra from its annihilation into Standard Model particles is provided by Cirelli et al. [5] in their tool PPPC4DMID.

 ________________________________________________________________